 Gordon of Ghost City, like most Universal serials from the early 1930s, is deliberately paced, with almost as much screen time spent on dialogue interchanges or explorations in Ghost City as on fights, chases, or shootouts.
 Again like most 1930s Universals, its storyline (the work of Basil Dickey, Harry Hoyt, Ella O’Neill, Het Mannheim, and George Plympton) is so simple that it risks become threadbare when stretched to twelve chapters; Gordon’s skirmishes with the rustlers and the struggle for the gold mine just barely provide enough narrative to fill the required episodes without becoming blatantly repetitive.

 That said, the serial also possesses the typical virtues of its Universal contemporaries–excellent characterizations (more on that below) and strong production values.
-The action is filmed against some striking locations (most noticeably the rolling hills of Universal’s backlot ranch, the rocky slopes of Bronson Canyon, and the canyon’s famous cave).
+The action is filmed against some striking locations (most noticeably the rolling hills of the Walker Ranch, the rocky slopes of Bronson Canyon, and the canyon’s famous cave).
 The Western town set at Kernville serves as Ghost City, and is decked with plenty of tumbleweeds and cobwebs that effectively augment its creepily deserted air; the tunnels beneath the ghost town are equally atmospheric.

 The action scenes staged against these backdrops and others are exciting and entertaining, if generally unspectacular.
 The lengthy action sequence at the end of Chapter One–with Jones battling the rustlers in a Ghost City stable, then galloping after a wagon containing other rustlers and their prisoner Madge Bellamy–is a definite highlight, especially remarkable for Jones’ amazing crawl under the wagon and his climb onto its team of horses (Jones’ stunt double Cliff Lyons handles some of this sequence, but Jones himself is visible in part of it).
 Other good scenes include the hillside shootout around the wrecked wagon in Chapter Two, the fight in Bronson Cave in Chapter Three, the chase across the hills in Chapter Six and the subsequent prairie fire sequence (an effective mixture of stock and new footage), the nighttime buckboard chase in Chapter Ten, and Jones’ climactic pursuit of Walter Miller down the streets of Ghost City in the final chapter.